Gurux/Gurux.DLMS.AMI/README.md

 Listener settings
 ===========================
 Listener port tells on what TCP/IP port Gurux.DLMS.AMI service expects incoming connections.
-In coming connections are used in GPRS network when dynamic connections are used.
+Incoming connections are used in GPRS network when dynamic connections are used.

 Notify settings
 ===========================